lucastorterotot/cmgtools-lite/TTbarTime/README.md

 ```
 cd CMGTools/TTbarTime/cfgPython/me/
-heppy Trash electronMuon_2017_config.py -o test=True -N 1000 -f
+heppy Trash emu_cfg.py -o test=True -o year=2017 -N 1000 -f

-# This command will launch heppy in test mode (On a small part of MiniAOD) and shut the run at 1000 events.
+# This command will launch heppy in test mode (On a small part of MiniAOD), for 2017, and shut the run at 1000 events.
 # All results including rootfiles will be store in the 'Trash' directory.
 ```